WiCi-Lab/LPAN/README.md

 The author in charge of this simulation code pacakge is: Jian Xiao (email: jianx@mails.ccnu.edu.cn).
 If you have any queries, please don’t hesitate to contact me.

-Copyright reserved by the Holographic Communications Laboratory (led by Dr. Ji Wang), Department of Electronics and Information Engineering, Central China Normal University, Wuhan 430079, China.
+Copyright reserved by the Holographic Communications Laboratory, Department of Electronics and Information Engineering, Central China Normal University, Wuhan 430079, China.